archlinux/signstar/README.md

 - [signstar-configure-build]: A commandline interface for the configuration of Signstar system during build-time
 - *signstar-sign*: An executable, that allows signing of messages with the help of a [Nitrokey NetHSM], based on a configuration ([#34])
 - *signstar-configure*: An executable, that allows non-interactive configuration of a [Nitrokey NetHSM] based on a configuration ([#48])
-- *signstar-request-signature*: An executable, run on a client host, that prepares data to be signed and retrieves a signature for it from a Signstar setup ([#49])
+- [signstar-request-signature]: An executable, run on a client host, that prepares data to be signed and retrieves a signature for it from a Signstar setup

 ## Requirements